Why are Parisian apartments so cold? The 2026 Guide to heating laws & dates

 Parisians apartments can be chilly during winter due to the age and construction of many buildings.
 Many lack modern insulation, featuring single-pane windows and thin walls that let heat escape.
-High ceilings make it hard to retain warmth, and the city’s humidity adds to the cold.
-Additionally, inadequate central heating systems struggle to keep spaces warm.
+That iconic limestone (Pierre de taille) facade acts as a massive thermal bridge, transferring cold directly inside.

 More living in Paris: